-Alexandra Cerquone is Events Manager at United Nations University Centre for Policy Research, having joined in November 2015.
+Alexandra Cerquone is the External Relations Managed for the Liechtenstein Initiative for Finance Against Slavery & Trafficking, having previously served Events Manager at United Nations University Centre for Policy Research.
 She is an operations and project management specialist with experience of large-scale events and project planning.

-Ms Cerquone started her career in Washington DC, working for the World Bank’s Latin American Sector for Economic Development as Program Assistant, where she organised large-scale events that focused on poverty reduction in the Americas region.
+Ms Cerquone started her career in Washington DC, working for the World Bank’s Latin American Sector for Economic Development as Program Assistant, where she organized large-scale events that focused on poverty reduction in the Americas region.
 She further assisted in project development for the Latin American region through operations in Education, Social Protection and Health regarding proposal, creation and post-program evaluation for projects in order to ensure its overall competitiveness and quality.

 Ms Cerquone later transitioned to the Inter-American Development Bank’s Social Protection Sector as an Operations Consultant.
 In this role, she supported projects by analyzing and reviewing technical specifications for managerial and operational documents within the Labor Markets Unit and ensured human resources procedures were followed.